jaythad13/Mathematikezettelkasten/Complex Analysis --- math-135/notes/Paley-Wiener theorem.md

  & = C e^{- 2 \pi y(\xi - M)}
 \end{split}
 $$
-where the last step follows by Lebesgue dominated convergence (?)
+where the last step follows by just evaluating the integral.

 This clearly goes to zero as $y \to \infty$, so we must have $\hat{f^+_{\varepsilon}}(\xi) = 0$, and thus $\hat{f}(\xi) = 0$.